ddobrin/azure-cloud-function-sample/README.md

+This app builds 2 functions, built using different approaches:
+* `lowercase` - built as a generic function, can be run in any function service or locally
+* `uppercase` - built as a function integrated closely with the Azure CLI, can be run in Microsoft Azure or locally

+The 2 approaches wish to illustrate a generic approach vs tight integration with a cloud provider API.

+This document looks into:
+* building and running the functions to Azure
+* deployment to Azure Functions
+* debugging in a local environment

-You can run this Azure function locally, similar to other Spring Cloud Function samples, however this time by using the Azure Maven plugin, as the Microsoft Azure functions execution context must be available.
+You can run these Azure functions locally, similar to other Spring Cloud Function samples, however this time by using the Azure Maven plugin, as the Microsoft Azure functions execution context must be available.

+## Build and package
 ```shell
 # Build and package
 $ mvn clean package